vncntt/vimdocs/README.md

 # vimdocs
-Vim for GoogleDocs (doesn't work for mac :skull:)\
+Vim for GoogleDocs
-will add mac functionality soon. tedious but shouldn't be that hard
+Works for the most part for both Windows and Mac

 ## Installation